NTIA/scos-actions/README.md

 ### Running Tests

-Ideally, you should add a test that covers any new feature that you add.
+Ideally, you should add a test to cover any new feature that you add.
 If you've done that, then running the included test suite is the easiest way to check that everything is working.
 In any case, all tests should be run after making any local modifications to ensure that you haven't caused a regression.